Symposium: A Gathering Of The Clans

 I WITNESSED a remarkable event, the coming together of several of the UK’s most influential Pagan groups and individuals, and a constructive meeting which didn’t immediately regress into a conflict of egos or goals.
 The Symposium was not led by any one agency, nor was an agenda imposed upon us; instead partnerships were formed, and a natural network of creativity and cohesive thinking was formed that I believe represents a new and holistic approach towards modern Paganism in the UK and beyond, which the Police Pagan Association is very grateful to be part of.

 AS A long-standing member and admin of UK Heathenry, I was kindly invited to London for ‘Symposium; A gathering of the clans.’
 Other attendees came from Pagan, Wiccan, Heathen, Druid, and Goddess groups, and I’m heartened to say that everyone clearly recognised the value of free communication, both for pooling relevant practical advice and for working together as and when appropriate.
 Several people were already aware that Heathenry is a distinct religion, partly overlapping the Pagan umbrella, which should hopefully form a solid foundation for further fruitful dialogue.

 ■ Jez Green, UK Heathenry

 The Doreen Valiente Foundation official webstore offers books and other merchandise.
-All proceeds are used for the FOundation's charitable objects.
+All proceeds are used for the Foundations's charitable objects.
 Please visit www.shop.doreenvaliente.org

 Make A Donation